bpodgursky/uncharted/README.md

 ### To-do ###

-I have no background in astronomy (I'm just a software engineer), so while I'd like this project to be useful and accurate, I can't make any promises.
+I have no background in astronomy (I'm just a software engineer), so while I'd like this project to be useful and accurate, I can't make any promises right yet.

 There are a number of features and improvements which I'd like to make:

 - The HYG dataset is missing some newly-discovered stars (when compared against this [list](http://en.wikipedia.org/wiki/List_of_nearest_stars).
 I'd like to find a fully up-to-date dataset to use.